 What chemically allows sublimation dye to bypass the liquid phase?Sublimation ink uses disperse dyes, molecules with low vaporization energy and stable crystal structures.
 When heated, the molecular bonds weaken, the crystal lattice collapses, and the dye molecules gain enough kinetic energy to escape directly into gas form.
 This gas has an affinity for polyester polymers, diffusing into the material’s molecular pores before cooling and re-solidifying inside the fiber.

 This reaction, known as endothermic phase transition, allows the dye to penetrate materials rather than sitting on the surface.
 Polyester becomes receptive during heat because its polymer chains temporarily loosen and open, creating pathways for vaporized dye molecules to migrate inward.
-When the material cools, those polymer chains contract again, trapping the dye inside.
+When the material cools, those polymer chains contract again, trapping the dye inside – a process explained in more detail in how polyester’s polymer structure enables sublimation bonding.

 This article breaks down the chemistry of sublimation inks, what they’re made of, how heat converts solid dye into gas, and how molecular energy and vapor pressure drive the sublimation process.